jeff-zucker/rdf-easy/README.md

 ## easy & practical access to RDF linked data from Solid pods & other sources

-All of the heavy lifting is done by rdblib, but prefixes, named nodes, fetchers, stores, and other complexities are conveniently back stage.
+All of the heavy lifting is done by rdflib, but prefixes, named nodes, fetchers, stores, and other complexities are conveniently back stage.

 - **log the name of the owner of a profile document**